moshez/msbdemo/README.rst

-We start from a "fat" Python docker image -- one with the Python headers installed, and the ability to compile extension.
+We start from a "fat" Python docker image -- one with the Python headers installed, and the ability to compile extensions.

 .. code::